 Nikon can easily be counted as one of the greatest names in the world of photo imaging technology, digital imaging, and precision optics.
 It is a multinational corporation headquartered in Tokyo, Japan and was founded in 1917.
-Although it was founded a long time ago, it has created a reputation for itself that still stands to this day.
+Although it was founded a long time ago, it has created a reputation that still stands to this day.

 Nikon D7100 24.1 MP DX-Format

 The reason why we are talking about Nikon is that we are reviewing one of its cameras that has received a lot of buzz recently, and that camera is the Nikon D7100.